amrit/DB-Manager/readme.md

-This is a database manager leveraged I created with ActiveAdmin.
+This is a database manager created with Rails, leveraging ActiveAdmin.